-In this Next Level Webinar, David will discuss not only the many marketable elements of a short film, but how to develop and cater that film to best benefit you as a writer, filmmaker, or producer.
+David will discuss not only the many marketable elements of a short film, but how you can develop and cater that film to best benefit you as a writer, filmmaker, or producer.
 He will show you how, by focusing on your talents and profession within the short film, you can maximize "the bang for your buck".

 Q: What is the format of a webinar?

-A: Stage 32 Next Level Webinars are typically 90-minute broadcasts that take place online using a designated software program from Stage 32.
+A: Stage 32 Next Level Webinars are typically 90-minute educational broadcasts that take place online using a designated software program from Stage 32.
 Your webinar will be taught by a working industry professional with in-depth teaching on a topic.
 If you are able to attend live you will be able to ask your Stage 32 Educator questions during Q&A.

 Q: What are the system requirements to watch my webinar live?

 A: You will need to meet the following system requirements in order to run the webinar software: Windows 7 or later Mac OS X 10.9 (Mavericks) or later.

-If you have Windows XP, Windows Vista and Mac OS X 10.8 (Mountain Lion): The webinar software does not support these operating systems.
+If you have Windows XP, Windows Vista and Mac OS X 10.9 (Mountain Lion): The webinar software does not support these operating systems.
 If you are running one of those operating systems, please upgrade now in order to be able to view a live webinar.
-Upgrade your Windows computer / Upgrade your Mac computer
+Upgrade your Windows computer / Upgrade your Mac computer.

 Q: What if I cannot attend the live webinar?

-A: If you cannot attend a live webinar and purchase an On-Demand webinar, you will have access to the entire recorded broadcast, including the Q&A.
+A: If you cannot attend a live webinar or purchase an on demand webinar, you will have access to the entire recorded broadcast, including the Q&A.

-Q: Will I have access to the webinar afterward to rewatch?
+Q: Will I have access to the webinar afterward to re-watch?

 A: Yes!
-Like all Stage 32 education, after the purchase of a live or On-Demand webinar, you will have on-demand access to the audio recording, which you can view as many times as you'd like for a whole year!
+Like all Stage 32 education, after the purchase of a live or on demand webinar, you will have on-demand access to the recording.